bitnami/charts/bitnami/kong/README.md

 ```

 > Note: you need to substitute the placeholders _[POSTGRESQL_PASSWORD]_ with the values obtained from instructions in the installation notes.

+### To 6.0.0

+The `postgresql` sub-chart was upgraded to `11.x.x`.
+Several values of the sub-chart were changed, so please check the [upgrade notes](https://docs.bitnami.com/kubernetes/infrastructure/postgresql/administration/upgrade/).

+No issues are expected during the upgrade.

 ### To 5.0.0